trottar/scrivener-latex/PhDThesis.md

   \label{eq:scaler_yield}
 \end{equation}

 \noindent where $N_{scaler}$ are the number of scaler triggers and $Q_{tot}$ is the total charge with no efficiencies are introduced.
-This is because the first step is to assure there are no issues with the scalers and that the current cuts applied are not too tight.
-When the luminosity data is taken it is critical that the beam is steady for at least a few minutes to assure that the yields are represented by just that nominal current, without ramp ups or trips.
+This is because the first step is to ensure there are no issues with the scalers and that the current cuts applied are not too tight.
+When the luminosity data is taken, the beam must be steady for at least a few minutes to ensure that the yields are represented by just that nominal current, without ramp-ups or trips.
 To further assure a stable current, strict current cuts are applied around this nominal current, $\left|I_{nom}-I_{thres}\right|$, where $I_{nom}$ is the nominal current and $I_{thres}$ is a threshold current cut.
 These scaler yields are useful in determining a good $I_{thres}$ for each current such that the cut assures a flat fit (see figure \ref{fig:3-4_carbon_lumi_yield}, left).

 \input{figures/texs/fig:3-4_carbon_lumi_yield.tex}